-- 8. Remove all locks and tags.
-Refer to Section 2.5 for more information. - 9.
+- 8. Remove all locks and tags. - 9.
 Install the cavity plate.
 Refer to Section 6.6 for more information.

 6.10.4 Separating Tip Inserts and Nozzle Retainers

 The following procedures describe how to separate a tip insert from a nozzle retainer.
 Tip inserts can be removed using either a special tool available from Husky or manually using a brass rod (or equivalent).